Peter Phillips (artist): 1990s

 In 1995, he designed the Granada Television idents and endboards featuring the "G-arrow".

-2000 – present
+2000–2025

 A Phillips retrospective was shown in 2002 at the Galleria Civica di Modena, Italy.

+Phillips' War/Game is featured on the cover of American rock band the Strokes' second album Room on Fire.

 Claude-Marion Phillips died from cancer on 30 January 2003.
 In 2004, Phillips staged an exhibition dedicated to his wife, Claude, at Whitford Fine Art (London) and was featured at the "Pop Art UK" group exhibition at Galleriea Civica di Modena, Italy.

-In 2005 the "Metamorphosis" exhibition was shown at the Goulanderis Foundation (Andros, Greece) and the "British Pop" group exhibition at the Museo de Bellas Artes (Bilbao, Spain).
+In 2005, the "Metamorphosis" exhibition was shown at the Goulanderis Foundation (Andros, Greece) and the "British Pop" group exhibition at the Museo de Bellas Artes (Bilbao, Spain).

-Phillips resides in Europe, where he continues to paint and exhibit.
-He travels frequently to New York, Los Angeles, San Francisco, and Sydney.
+Phillips resided in Europe, where he continued to paint and exhibit.
+He traveled frequently to New York, Los Angeles, San Francisco, and Sydney.

 Over thirty of his prints are in the Tate Collection.

+Phillips lived in Australia in the final decade of his life.
+He died on the Sunshine Coast, Queensland, on 23 June 2025, at the age of 86.